LauraMaithya/LMaithya/README.md

 # Hi there, I'm Laura Mumbe Maithya 👋

-I am a final year student at Strathmore University passionate about

-A brief, 2-3 sentence introduction about who you are, what you are passionate about, and what kind of problems you enjoy solving.
-Speak to your unique engineering interests here.

-- 🔭 **Current Focus:** What are you actively working on or building right now? (e.g., a specific project, thesis, or application)
+Final year Computer Science student at Strathmore University with hands-on experience in web development, IoT systems and data driven dashboards.
+Experienced in building real world solutions using sensors, embedded systems and modern web technologies.
+Combines technical ability with leadership experience having led teams and activities.
+Passionate about the Internet of Things, data analysis and developing impactful systems for community use.

+- 🔭 **Current Focus:** An IoT based Platfrom that Displays Real Time data, monitoring and prediction of floods by use of IoT sensors and machine learning
-- 🌱 **Learning & Exploration:** What concepts, frameworks, or languages are you currently diving into?
+- 🌱 **Learning & Exploration:** I am diving more into Industrial Internet of Things and python language and frameworks.
-- ⚡ **Core Interests:** What domains excite you most? (e.g., Data Science, Embedded Systems, Mobile Apps, Cybersecurity, Cloud Infrastructure)
+- ⚡ **Core Interests:** Data Science, Internet of Things (IoT) and Machibe Learning.

 ---